Abdel-rahmanMahmoud/express-mongoAtlas-project-2/README.md

 JWT_SECRET=**********

 📤 Postman Collection:
-A Postman collection file for testing the API will be uploaded after the project is deployed to a hosting service.
+A Postman collection file for testing the API has been **uploaded** and is included in the repository.

 ### live-Url (Production)
 ```https